material-components/material-components-web/packages/mdc-textfield/README.md

 accordingly.
 Set the MDCTextField.valid variable to set the input's validity explicitly.
 MDC TextField automatically appends an asterisk to the label text if the required attribute is set.

-Help text can be used to provide additional validation messages.
-Use `mdc-text-field-helptext--validation-msg` to provide styles for using the help text as a validation message.
-This can be easily combined with `mdc-text-field-helptext--persistent` to provide a robust UX for client-side form field validation.
+Helper text can be used to provide additional validation messages.
+Use `mdc-text-field-helper-text--validation-msg` to provide styles for using the helper text as a validation message.
+This can be easily combined with `mdc-text-field-helper-text--persistent` to provide a robust UX for client-side form field validation.

 ```html